Top 5 Chat SDKs that make your app powerful and software development easy - DO OK

 • No standard support for replies

-My impression: I have mixed feelings about this chat, because most of the features that are paid here, you can get in different SDKs for free, and it’s also based on Google Firebase.
-It is worth a try if you want to have encryption enabled, and video messaging.
+My impression: I have mixed feelings about this chat because most of the features that are paid here can be obtained in different SDKs for free, and it's also based on Google Firebase.
+It's worth a try if you want to have encryption enabled and video messaging.
 Unfortunately, both modules are in the paid plan.
 Only standard things like one-to-one and group messaging are for free.

 Pros: